Serena overcomes Venus to reach U.S. Open semis

 Before Serena was able to take control of the opening set, she had to contend with a barrage of huge serves and forehands from her big sister.
 The three-times defending U.S. Open champion said it needed a mighty effort to hang on for the win.

 “Holding serve in the third set was all I could do.
 She came out hitting so hard, just blasting every shot.
-I was on defence a lot,” she said of her 23rd-ranked sister.
+I was on defense a lot,” she said of her 23rd-ranked sister.

 “This is a big moment for both Venus and I,” she added.
 “We both have a chance to be in the semi-finals and it’s a grand slam so we both want to do the best that we can.”